-Genomic Medicine Sweden was founded in 2018 with the aim of translating genomic innovation into clinical utility and implementing a sustainable precision medicine infrastructure in Sweden.
-Genomic Medicine Sweden is nationally funded through the Swedish Innovation Agency Vinnova and also through the seven regions with university hospitals and through the universities with a medical faculty.
-We bring together clinicians, researchers, private industry and patient organizations within a single organization with the goal of promoting and implementing precision medicine in healthcare and in conducting cutting-edge research and development.
+Genomic Medicine Sweden (GMS) was founded in 2018 with the aim of translating innovation in genomics into clinical practice and implementing a sustainable infrastructure for precision medicine in Sweden.
+GMS receives national funding from the Swedish Innovation Agency, Vinnova, as well as co-funding from the seven regions with university hospitals and the seven Swedish universities medical faculties.
+We bring together clinicians, researchers, industry, and patient organizations within a single organization with the goals of implementing precision medicine in healthcare and conducting cutting-edge research and development.

-The Genomic Medicine Sweden (GMS) initiative aims to pave the way to precision medicine and ultimately improve healthcare across Sweden.
-This is high on the agenda for the Governmental Life Science Office of Sweden and one of three prioritized areas for Sweden as a life science nation.
+GMS aims to pave the way for precision medicine and ultimately improve healthcare across Sweden.
 Improved diagnostics and individualized treatment will be accomplished through the implementation of large-scale sequencing techniques within healthcare.
 As new technologies mature, the aim is also to include other “omics” technologies to provide next-generation diagnostics in healthcare.